Ben is an assistant archivist at WNYC.

-Ben was born and raised in Madison, Wisconsin, but was nurtured in the art of sound.
+Ben was born in Madison, Wisconsin, but was nurtured in the art of sound.
 As a young man he followed the call of music to Austin, spending years as a touring and recording musician before "retiring" to attend the University of Texas.
 He graduated with highest honors with a baccalaureate in sociology in 2008, only to again heed his muse’s call, breaking his retirement almost immediately to return to the music scene he loves.

 He lives in Brooklyn with his amazing wife Julie and their two cats.
 This is his Survival Kit: